Time-Hu/posts/officiallyOpenSourced.md

 HStreamDB will support and improve the distributed processing, Schema management, SQL optimization, monitoring and operation, and maintenance in the upcoming releases.

-We believe that with the support from everyone who loves open source, we will create and witness the future of streaming database together, starting from HStreamDB!
+We believe that with the support from everyone who loves open source, we will create and witness the future of streaming databases together, starting from HStreamDB!